 GATEWAY_ADVERTISED_SNI_PORT

-The port returned in the Gateway’s metadata for clients to connect to when using SNI routing.
+The port returned in the Gateway’s metadata when using SNI routing.

 GATEWAY_PORT_START